DimitriVavoulisPortfolio/aws-serverless-nlp-sentiment-4M-product-reviews/README.md

-# Sentiment Analysis Model for Product Reviews
+# Consumer Sentiment Analytics Tool

 ## Project Overview

-This project is a production-ready DistilBERT Sentiment Analysis model for product reviews desgined as a low cost market research tool with the nuiance of an actual market researcher, it was trained with a dataset of over 4 million Amazon product reviews to work for a wide variety of products in a highly scalable manner.
+This project is a production-ready DistilBERT Sentiment Analysis model desgined as a low cost market research tool with the nuiance of an actual market researcher, it was trained with a dataset of over 4 million Amazon product reviews to work for a wide variety of products in a highly scalable manner.
 This project comes with designs for a serverless live demo in AWS.

 ### Key Features

-- Pre-trained DistilBERT model for sentiment analysis on product reviews
+- Pre-trained DistilBERT model for sentiment analysis on consumer sentiment
 - Designed for low compute costs to maximize scalability
 - Conversion from PyTorch to TensorFlow
 - Data processing and tokenization pipeline